 Proposal development is not linear and you may need to interact with different support services throughout the process.
 The support you need may look different from one project to the next.
 How it looks may vary based on the size, complexity, funding source and research discipline(s) of the proposed project.

 Our Research Development team works with academic staff to develop high-quality research proposals and secure grant funding.

-Our Business Partnerships and Knowledge Exchange team team helps academic staff build relationships with industry partners and supports applying for collaborative funding.
+Our Business Partnerships and Knowledge Exchange team team works with academic staff to build relationships with industry partners and supports applying for collaborative funding.

-Our Pre-Award team help academic staff with preparing the budget elements of funding proposals and with compliance aspects, checking and advising on all research grant applications.
+Our Pre-Award team works with academic staff to prepare the budget elements of funding proposals and with compliance aspects, checking and advising on all research grant applications.

 There are three key elements of internal approval.
 These must be obtained prior to your research proposal being submitted: